lwmqn/qnode/README.md

 <a name="API_checkin"></a>
 ### .checkin([callback])

-[TODO]

-Publish a checkin message to indicate the Server that this qnode is going online from sleep.
-The Server will returns a status code of 200 to acknowledge this checkin indication and take this qnode as an online Client.
+Publish a checkin message to inform the Server that this qnode is up from sleep.
+The Server will returns a status code of 200 to acknowledge this checkin message and take this qnode as an online Client.
 After received a successful acknowledgement, qnode can do something and schedule another checkout later.
+A `'login'` event will be fired when the qnode checks in successfully.

 **Arguments:**